Etsy: Privacy

+Copyright infringement issues

+In 2015, Etsy was involved in two major lawsuits.
+The first was from investors in Etsy who claimed the company had downplayed or even hid the scale of counterfeiting problems the marketplace was facing.
+Subsequently, musician Taylor Swift's legal representatives commented publicly on the number of Etsy users selling counterfeit or goods that infringed copyright.
+Beyonce was the second major musician to file a lawsuit against Etsy sellers, for similar reasons to Taylor Swift a year before.

+Following the initial lawsuits early in Etsy's existence, it has continued to suffer with counterfeit and copyright issues.
+Many major companies started to protect IPs when fashion trends led to mass breaches of copyright, something highlighted in the Harvard Business Review in 2019.
+In 2020, Disney cracked down on counterfeit merchandise following the realise of its successful TV series, The Mandalorian.
+In 2023, musician Harry Styles filed a suit against unauthorized merchandise, and The Smiley Company in the same year for breaches for the use of "smiley."
+The BBC then sued Etsy users for breaking copyright laws for the children's TV show, Bluey.

+Eight years after her original lawsuit, Taylor Swift's legal team again filed a lawsuit in 2023 after the copyright issues continued on the marketplace.
+Etsy also repeatedly failed to remove infringing items reported to them, including bootleg movies, music recordings, fonts, art and other digital downloads on their site.

 Production outsourcing

 On October 1, 2013, Etsy changed its policy to allow sellers to outsource production to third parties and factories and to use shipping or fulfillment services.
-The new rules allow products to be labeled "handmade" as long as the original idea for that item—or its "authorship" as C.E.O.
-Dickerson says—comes from its respective seller.
+The new rules allow products to be labeled "handmade" as long as the original idea for that item—or its "authorship", as the then CEO, Dickerson, said—comes from its respective seller.
 Further, the policy changes allow Etsy businesses to hire as many employees as they deem necessary (including workers in different locations) and allow sellers to ship orders via third-party couriers rather than the post office.

 The move has prompted at least one Etsy competitor to distinguish itself by committing never to sell manufactured items.

 In September 2015, Etsy made further changes to its manufacturing policy with the launch of Etsy Manufacturing, a marketplace allowing sellers to connect with outside manufacturers to fabricate their products.
 Manufacturers must be reviewed and approved by Etsy to ensure they adhere to certain criteria, although Etsy will not conduct visits or in-person inspections.
 Sellers must apply and be approved to work with any partners listed on Etsy Manufacturing and are required to disclose their use of outside manufacturers on their pages.